-The Community Partner Series is a new initiative that aims to bring leaders from local organizations onto VIU campuses to share information about their initiatives and to explore opportunities for increased collaboration.
+The Community Partner Series is an initiative that aims to bring leaders from local organizations onto VIU campuses to share information about their initiatives and to explore opportunities for increased collaboration.
 This series is a collaborative effort of the Scholarship, Research and Creative Activity Office, University Relations and Student Affairs.

 If you would like to bring a community partner to one of VIU’s campuses, please contact Tanis Dagert, Community Liaison and Knowledge Mobilization Officer at firstname.lastname@example.org to help coordinate and promote their visit.

 Community Partner Series 2019: Learn, Discuss & Connect!

 Leaders from local organizations share insights and information about their initiatives and explore opportunities for increased collaboration.
 Thursdays, 12 to 1pm, B305 Room 440 (Lounge).